 On Monday, January 9th, I went out to try again.
-After about an hour-and-a-half, I managed to catch the other dog which is a Chow/Lab mix.
-Once we got him in my car (that was huge struggle and another story all by itself), Melissa and I tried to catch the Border Collie again.
+After about an hour-and-a-half, I managed to catch the other dog which was a Chow/Lab mix.
+Once we got him in my car (that was huge struggle and another story all by itself), Melissa and I tried to catch the Border Collie mix again.
 He would have nothing to do with us after we caught his friend so we eventually gave up for the day.

 The Border Collie was still wary of me.
 He’d get close enough to let me pat him on the head but he didn’t trust me enough to come all the way up like he had the other two days.
 Thankfully, an older gentleman came to the rescue.
 He had been feeding the two dogs for weeks and he said they came up to him easily.
 He hadn’t tried to catch the dogs for two reasons.
 One, he didn’t know what to do with them if he did catch them.
 He already had four of his own dogs and he didn’t want to call animal control because they would take the dogs to a very high kill shelter.
-The second reason was because he didn’t know if they dogs would try to bite him or not.
+The second reason was because he didn’t know if the dogs would try to bite him or not.

 I told him how I caught the other dog and that the other dog did not bite at all.
 I also told him that I had nearly caught the Border Collie before too and although he struggled, he never tried to bite me either.
 So, the man sat in the backseat of my car, called the Border Collie to him, then picked him up and put him in my car.
 Just like that!
 I was so happy!!!
-The hours I had spent trying to catch the dogs and he does it in less than 5 minutes.
+The hours I had spent trying to catch the dog and he did it in less than 5 minutes.
 Tears welled up in my eyes and I gave the stranger a big hug.

 I took Pierson home and introduced him to Maya.
 The meeting went well so I took Pierson to Pawsh Wash get a bath.
 After the bath, I took him to the vet for his shots.
 Then after that, I brought him home again.

 Pierson will not stay in his crate.
 On the second night, he figured out how to get out of it.
 But as of today, he still hasn’t had any accidents in the house.
 I guess we will do without the crate.
-Pierson still won’t walk on a leash well.
+Pierson still won’t walk on a leash either.
 He will follow me for a bit, but he is still intimidated by it and will try to fight it from time to time.

 There was one other incident where Pierson’s nose started bleeding for no apparent reason.
 My thought was rat poison since Pierson could have eaten a poisoned rat while living in the park.
 I was also worried about an auto immune disease or a tick-born disease.
 After a night in the emergency veterinary hospital, Pierson is home again and doing well.